 Other non-leafy vegetables in the salad include red onions and potatoes.
 Olives and tomatoes are all technically fruits, not vegetables.
 However, they are all very low-sugar content fruits with valuable, diverse nutrition to offer.
 Typically, the more colorful your salad, the more diverse the nutrients, as many pigments are tied to different nutritional elements.

 Lycopene, for example, which gives tomatoes their red hue, has been the object of scientific study for over 70 years.
 Over 400 publications have touted its health effects in humans.
-Meta-analyses show that higher lycopene consumption is linked to lower risks of many types of cancer and cardiovascular disease, most likely due to its antioxidant activities .
-Possible benefits of lycopene have also been shown in studies on sunburn, gingivitis, bone fractures, asthma, and psychiatric disease .
+Meta-analyses show that higher lycopene consumption is linked to cardiovascular support, health gums and bones, and general longevity, most likely due to its antioxidant activities .

-The slightly lesser-known compound, naringin, also found in tomatoes, has demonstrated anti-inflammatory properties .
-Anti-inflammatories and antioxidants are the two most recognized protectors of brain health .
+The slightly lesser-known compound, naringin, also found in tomatoes, demonstrates properties associated with healthy inflammation levels .
+Healthy inflammatory response and antioxidants are the two most recognized protectors of brain health .

 Salade Niçoise Ingredients (serves 2-3, can easily be multiplied to feed more)